lanery/galio/README.md

 # galio
----
-Charged particle optics modeling package.
+(Future) charged particle optics modeling package.
+Not even remotely ready for any kind of use.